iiprofit-conestoga/cicd_assignment_priya0481/README.md

 1. Build: Sets up Python environment and installs dependencies
 2. Test: Runs automated tests
 3. Deploy: Deploys the function to Azure Functions

+The pipeline is triggered automatically when changes are pushed to the main branch.

 ## Test Cases
 The project includes three test cases: